Fidelia — Help

 - Lossy — AAC (M4A), MP3, OGG Vorbis, Opus

-- DSD — DSF, DFF (auto-converted to PCM on import)
+- DSD — DSF (auto-converted to ALAC on import)

-- Monkey's Audio — APE (auto-converted to FLAC on import)
+- Monkey's Audio — APE (auto-converted to ALAC on import)

 Troubleshooting